Website Load Speed Matters a Lot in 2021

 There are dozens of caching plugin tools available for WordPress and other sites.
 Install one of these tools on your site.
 Avoid using multiple caching plugins as it leads to a cache conflict.
 Some of the caching plugins that you can use include:

 Play around with different caching tools to find the right one that works for you.
 While using a caching tool, use that also allows mobile caching.
 This makes your site load fast on mobile devices as well and gets your site ready for mobile-first indexing.
 While setting the cache duration, make sure to go with your site updates.

 - Keep the caching time short if you update the content regularly on a site

 - Keep it long for sites that see lesser updates

 Tip #3: Faster Hosting to reduce TTFB

 TTFB (Time To First Byte) is a key metric.
 If the TTFB is more than 600 microseconds, then you need to switch to a more reliable web host.
 We highly recommend doing your research when it comes to selecting the hosting service provider.
 Alternatively, you can always get our help.
-As one of the top web development and SEO services company in Gurgaon, we can steer you in the right direction.
+As one of the top web development and SEO services companies in Gurgaon, we can steer you in the right direction.

 Tip #4: You cannot Overlook Image Optimisation

 Image optimization is a must.
 You can use an image optimization plugin or go for adaptive images.
 Adaptive images are smaller in size and adapt their size to suit mobile devices.
-Look for an image optimization plugin that allows you to compress the sizes of images, without losing on quality.
-Some popular tools for this purpose include: Imagify, Smush, and ShortPixel.
+Look for an image optimization plugin that allows you to compress the sizes of images, without losing quality.
+Some popular tools for this purpose include Imagify, Smush, and ShortPixel.